1. What is Throughput?

 3. How to add the "Boards flow metrics" widget?

-When the "Boards Flow Metrics" widget tab is selected, a configuration wizard will be started.
+Select the "Boards Flow Metrics" widget tab and a configuration wizard will be started.

 Once you complete your setup the widget becomes available on your Dashboard.

 4. How to configure the "Board Flow metrics" widget?

 The following guidance will help you understand the major steps involved in the widget configuration.